demisto/content/Packs/IntegrationsAndIncidentsHealthCheck/Scripts/GetFailedTasks/README.md

 There are no outputs for this script.

 ## Troubleshooting
-In order for the automation script to be able to retrieve the failed tasks, the API key configured in the Demisto REST API integration, need to be of a user with *Read* permissions the queried incident.
+In order for the automation script to be able to retrieve the failed tasks, the API key configured in the Demisto REST API integration, need to be of a user with *Read* permissions to the queried incident.